 Many commentators view the incidents of the past week as evidence that racial bias is all-pervasive in the United States.
 Others view them through the lens of sectarian or civil strife in their own countries.
 And some of the harshest critics hail from countries whose own rights records are questionable.

 Translation of above tweet by Hindi APB News: The person shooting in Dallas was an army reservist who had been posted in Afghanistan.

 "The era of racial hatred between blacks and whites in the United States has not ended yet.
-The whites have not yet changed the mindset of racial supremacy, said New Delhi's Hindustan Express in Urdu Tuesday
+The whites have not yet changed the mindset of racial supremacy, said 's in